Randomized Experimental Design via Geographic Clustering: Empirical Results

 The fraction of clusters and queries for different lower bounds of Q-metric are shown in Table~\ref{tab:qmetric}(b).
 For example $80\%$ of queries in the highly active set are issued from minimum-cut clusters with a Q-metric of at least $0.8$.
 For the grid, $62\%$ of queries are issued from clusters with a Q-metric of at least $0.8$.
 As already noted, highly mobile graphs are more challenging to partition compared to highly active graphs.
 The data indicates that the gap between our algorithm and baseline is larger for highly mobile graphs.

-In Table~\ref{tab:qmetric}, Q-metric values for DMAs are shown only for the US as they are undefined for other countries such as France.
-For both highly active and highly mobile graphs, GeoCUTS performs comparably to DMAs.
-Unlike DMAs, GeoCUTS offers flexibility in the number of clusters and functioning outside the US.

-While the Q-metric quantifies the leakage, we still need to compare the clustering algorithms in terms of balance.
+While the Q-metric quantifies the interference, we must also compare the clustering algorithms in terms of balance.
 An algorithm that produces highly unbalanced clusters may outperform other alternatives if only the Q-metric is considered.
 For example, if we partitioned the US into 200 clusters where 199 of them were in Alaska and one cluster covered the rest of the country, we would obtain an almost perfect Q-metric as relatively few users would cross between clusters.
-Obviously, however, such a clustering would not be useful for our applications.
+However, such a clustering would not be useful for our applications.
 We compare B-metrics in Table~\ref{tab:bmetric}.
-The results indicate that GeoCUTS performs equally well in terms of balance as the alternatives for highly active graphs, and performs slightly better for the highly mobile graph.
-In summary, while we perform better in terms of leakage, we do not compromise balance.
+The results indicate that, in terms of balance, GeoCUTS performs equally to the alternatives for highly active graphs, and slightly better for the highly mobile graph.
+In summary, while we perform better in terms of interference, we do not compromise balance.

-We next compare the cut-sizes generated by GeoCUTS to DMA and grid clusters as baselines.
-Table~\ref{tab:cut-size} shows the cut size comparison on the US log-normalized graph with grid size $0.25$.
-It is clear that the GeoCUTS algorithm produces much better cut sizes compared to DMA and grid partitioning.
+Finally, we compare GeoCUTS to other clusterings with respect to cut size (see Table~\ref{tab:cut-size}) on the US log-normalized graph with grid size $0.25$.
+It is clear that the GeoCUTS algorithm produces better cut sizes compared to DMA and grid partitioning.
+We also compare against Linear Embedding~\cite{aydin2015distributed} and against partitions generated along a Hilbert curve \cite{article:MJFS01:analysis-hilbert}, which the GeoCUTS algorithm similarly outperforms.

-Finally, we compare GeoCUTS results with Linear Embedding~\cite{aydin2015distributed}.
-Since GeoCUTS itself uses Hilbert Curve for seed-selection we also compared it with partitions generated along a Hilbert Curve ~\cite{article:MJFS01:analysis-hilbert}.
-Table~\ref{tab:cut-size} compares the performance of alternative clustering algorithms; again GeoCUTS algorithm outperforms others on the same graph.